 Tools and Other Supplies for Collage:

 You could, however, buy endless amounts of tools and devices that would enhance your collage-making.
-Popular tools include die-cutters, brayers, paper punches, and scoring tools.
+Popular tools include die-cutters, brayers, paper punches, and scoring tools such as bone folders.

 Some crafters also like to use craft mats as a work surface, although for me that would be disastrous.
 For my work surface, I tend to use either a painter’s drop cloth, old newspapers or cardboard borrowed from the recycle bin.

 What To Do With All These Craft Supplies?!